DubAvenXP/rails-docker-generator/README.md

 # Rails projects generator using Docker

-This is a simple script to generate a Rails project using Docker.
+This is a simple way to generate a Rails project using Docker.

 ## Requirements